This is an archived newsletter. Information featured in it may no longer be pertinent or accurate and some features may be missing.

 The club is for kindhearted people like you who want to make a difference in the lives of animals.
 In becoming a member of Champy’s Champions, you’ll be supporting the life-saving work that happens every day at FieldHaven: saving cats and kittens by caring for all of their needs.

 After signing up as a Champy’s Champion, you will receive a personally written letter from me telling you all about what’s going on at the shelter – I can’t wait!
 On the flip-side of the postcard, you will be introduced to a special kitty…one like me!
 When I came to FieldHaven in 2014, I was not at all well.
-I was one of the September 60 group of cats and kittens that were rescued from a terribly overcrowded home.
+I was one of the September 60 group of cats and kittens rescued from a terribly overcrowded home.
 We were all very sick.
 Unfortunately, overwhelmed with so many to save, the people who had us didn’t know about me in time to save my eyes.
 Thanks to FieldHaven’s boundless care, I am healthy again and have also become their spokescat!

 In late October, an older orange tabby was found wandering in a Lincoln neighborhood by one of our volunteers.
 He had a huge, unsightly mass hanging from the right side of his face.
 We presumed he had been lost for some time.
 How else could that growth have gone untreated?

-Dr. Rensing performed surgery and removed what turned out to be a growth weighing almost a half a pound.
+Dr. Rensing performed surgery and removed what turned out to be a growth weighing almost half a pound.
 She also trimmed his overgrown claws.
 This sweet boy recovered quickly and was happily purring in a very short time.
 He could make kitty biscuits again!

-The following day we posted the story on our Facebook pages.
-Within hours, we heard from a local family who said that they had been searching for their tabby boy and missing him dearly!
+The following day, we posted the story on our Facebook pages.
+Within hours, we heard from a local family who said they had been searching for their tabby boy and missing him dearly!
 We learned that Bubba’s family had fallen on very hard times.
 The father had suffered from significant medical issues, which prevented him from working.

 His wife, a teacher, needed to stay home with him full time and lost her job.
 They had sought treatment for Bubba, but the surgery would cause more financial hardship during an already challenging time.
 They were also worried that their beloved 14-year-old kitty might not survive surgery.
 They were beyond relieved to learn that not only was their boy found but he was treated as well.